Dahlgren/arma-server-web-admin/README.md

 --- | ---
-game | Which game server to launch, see above path | Folder path to game server logpath | Folder path to the server's logs port | Web port to use host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine'
+game | Which game server to launch, see above path | Folder path to game server logsPath | Where to read the server's logs from port | Web port to use host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine'